OllieMurray/NearFinancialCallOption/README.md

 The READ-ME file details from that project have been heavily reproduced below for the purposes of standing up this project locally.

+The inspiration for the use of NEARs storage feature is from the famous near counter example found here: https://github.com/near-examples/counter.

 # Details on Submitted Package...
 The package uses several critical features of NEAR.
 These include: